Antonio Leviste: Career

-Leviste graduated from the Lyceum of the Philippines in 1959 and became the president of the Student Varsitarian, a reputable campus organization for students hails from different provinces.
+Leviste graduated from the Lyceum of the Philippines in 1959 and became the president of the Batangas Varsitarian, a reputable campus organization for students hails from different provinces.
 During his term as Governor of Batangas, he was elected member of the Batasang Bayan chairman of the Regional Development Council, Vice President of the League of Governors and City Mayors, and chairman of the Program for Forest Ecosystem management.

 Leviste was an advocate of the environment.
 He initiated a forest ecosystem management program which today continues to be a model in reforestation that made him earn the coveted "Ten Outstanding Young Men of the Philippines" (TOYM) award for Public Administration in 1973.

 Leviste was chosen the "Realtor of the Year" by the Business Writers Association of the Philippines.
 He served as the director in various government agencies, including the People's Homesite and Housing Corporation (now the NHA), Philippine Ports Authority, Philippine Aerospace Development Corporation, Semirara Mining Corporation and the Philippine Tourism Authority.
 He was co-founder of the Pasay Board of Realtors and the Philippine Association of Real Estate Boards.
 He also served as Chairman of the Philippine Leisure and Retirement Authority (now the PRA) in the early 2000s.
 He holds the rank of Lt.
 Commander in the Philippine Navy Reserve Force and is the Honorary Consul General of the State of Palestine.

 In late 1991, Leviste joined Miriam Defensor Santiago's newly established People's Reform Party as its secretary general, where he was also made its leading senatorial candidate for the 1992 election.
 However, Leviste and the other PRP senatorial candidates failed to win seats in the election.

 Currently, he is the charter president of the Resort Association of the Philippines and co-founder of the Tourism Council of the Philippines.
 He is the chief executive officer of the Leviste Group of Companies, a real estate firm engaged in housing, subdivision, condominium and resort development.